cgtrout/MSFS-PyScriptManager/readme.md

    ![image](https://github.com/user-attachments/assets/5b0aac05-f1da-417e-a97b-be8261a4f1ba)

 ## Custom Status Bar - custom_status_bar.py:
-  - Shows a draggable status bar that shows the real world zulu time and sim zulu time, along with a countdown timer.
-Double-click to program the count-down timer.
+  - Shows a customizable draggable status bar that shows the real world zulu time and sim zulu time, along with a countdown timer (that can also fetch times from Simbrief).
   - [Custom Status Bar Guide](Docs/custom_status_bar.md) - please read the guide for more information on how to use this script.

    ![image](https://github.com/user-attachments/assets/05786688-b542-4050-95eb-1e85bf8d673d)